Cosmic Expansion in Extended Quasidilaton Massive Gravity

 Recently, theories of ghost-free massive gravity (the dRGT theory) \cite{deRham:2010ik,deRham:2010kj} and its bigravity generalization \cite{Hassan:2011zd} have been discovered.
 Pioneering work on cosmological aspects of these theories showed that the original dRGT theory does not allow isotropic and homogeneous background solutions \cite{D'Amico:2011jj}, but that massive gravity could provide a cosmological constant-like term in the field equations leading to accelerated cosmological expansion \cite{Gratia:2012wt}.
 Searches for a fully satisfactory theory have led to models of massive gravity incorporating a quasidilaton field \cite{D'Amico:2012zv,DeFelice:2013tsa,DeFelice:2013dua,Mukohyama:2014rca}; the extra field is used to stabilize the metric perturbations.
 Cosmological perturbations in extended theories of massive gravity have been studied, for example, in Refs.~\cite{Gumrukcuoglu:2013nza, Gumrukcuoglu:2014xba, Mukohyama:2014rca}.
 For recent reviews see Refs.~\cite{deRham:2014zqa,Tolley:2015oxa}.

 Here we present the full dynamical background equations governing the expansion history of the universe in quasidilaton massive gravity, valid at all epochs.
 Recent work has assumed the late-time asymptotic form of the expansion history to evaluate the growth of perturbations \cite{Motohashi:2014una} but the full solution is required for comparison with observations, since our current epoch is in the transition between matter domination and accelerating expansion.
-We give constraints on parameters in the model arising from the requirement of self-consistent cosmological solutions with late-time acceleration.
-Numerical solutions and comparison to current data on cosmic expansion will be presented in a companion paper \cite{akkklw}.
-We also make a general observation about perturbations in the model (the full set of perturbation equations will be presented in follow-up papers \cite{h,akkkl} and their cosmological consequences on the microwave background and large scale structure will be studied in \cite{akkkl}).
-We note that the mass scale governing the evolution of tensor perturbations can be substantially larger than $m_g$; if a similar scale governs the evolution of scalar perturbations as well, then the observed lack of correlations at large angular scales in the microwave background \cite{Copi:2010na} might also arise in these theories.
+We find constraints on parameters in the model arising from the requirement of self-consistent cosmological solutions with late-time acceleration.
+We also note that the mass scale governing the evolution of tensor perturbations can be substantially larger than $m_g$; if a similar scale governs the evolution of scalar perturbations as well, then the observed lack of correlations at large angular scales in the microwave background \cite{Copi:2010na} might also arise in these theories.

 \

 {\bf Extended Quasidilaton Massive Cosmologies.} Here we analyze the extended quasidilaton theory of Ref.~\cite{DeFelice:2013tsa}, defined by the action

 where